bigbizze/pinescript-docs/final_combined_manual.md

 ## <version>

-This is the [compiler annotation](compiler annotation) defining the version of Pine Script™ the script will use.
+This is the  defining the version of Pine Script™ the script will use.
 If none is present, v1 is used.
 For v5, use:

 ```
 //@version=5